SAS Millionaires, rumors of more couponization, bear sighting from a coaster, and where to move with your dog (Saturday Selection)

 scary bear drive by

 It’s bear season in the Smoky Mountains!
-One spring we had 16 bear sitings in a single camping weekend in the Smokies.
-Luckily all these sitings were either from a safe distance away or from our vehicle.
-I’m not sure whether this particular visitor’s siting counts as either of those, as she came in very close contact with two black bears while riding a little mountain roller coaster in Gatlinburg.
+One spring we had 16 bear sightings in a single camping weekend in the Smokies.
+Luckily all these sightings were either from a safe distance away or from our vehicle.
+I’m not sure whether this particular visitor’s sighting counts as either of those, as she came in very close contact with two black bears while riding a little mountain roller coaster in Gatlinburg.
 She had no control over the rollercoaster’s scarily slow crawl up the mountain as it passed the onlooking bears.
 The advised approach to black bear encounters (unlike grizzly bear encounters) is to stand your ground, make loud noises, and make yourself look big and threatening.
 Creeping along in a little rollercoaster car might check the “make noise” box at least.
 Luckily, these bears left her alone and returned to the woods.

 5 visa-free paradises Americans can move to tomorrow (and bring the dog)